 Arthur sent his Knights on a quest to find the Holy Grail.

 Jason and the Argonauts went on a quest to find the Golden Fleece.

 The Golden Fleece and the Holy Grail represent the same thing as both have the power to heal.
 Notice how both of these objects are golden.

 9. A water Goddess offers assistance

-The immortal Lady of the Lake assists Arthur on occasion.
+The immortal Lady of the Lake assisted Arthur on occasion.

-King Arthur has a Goddess in the story thanks to Greek mythology.
+King Arthur has a Goddess in the story all thanks to Greek mythology.

 10. The final destination is hopefully paradise

 After being mortally wounded King Arthur is taken away to Avalon, which you can assume is eternal Paradise.

 In Greek mythology, Paradise is often referred to as the Elysian Fields.